achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **Pre-Open Commands**
    In some setups, it’s necessary to send one or more preparatory commands to select the correct door.
 This feature allows you to define and send a sequence of commands before the `open_door` command is executed.

+- **Show Bus Activity via Status LED**
+   Added a new switch that, when enabled, makes the status LED blink briefly to indicate bus activity.
+Helpful for debugging and verifying communication with the door system.
+Disabled by default.

 ### ✨ Improvements
 - **Refined Configuration for Ring to Open**